Major integrated projects in Wet Tropics and Burdekin

 Who will deliver MIPs?

-The Department of Environment and Heritage Protection has undertaken an extensive procurement process to identify regionally based agents to coordinate the design of each MIP.
+The former Department of Environment and Heritage Protection has undertaken an extensive procurement process to identify regionally based agents to coordinate the design of each MIP.
 This included an Expression of Interest released to the market in July 2016, followed by an Invitation to Offer released to shortlisted proponents in September 2016.
-Through this process, the department identified that Terrain and NQ Dry Tropics Natural Resource Management (NRM) groups are in the best position to coordinate design of the Wet Tropics and Burdekin MIP, respectively from December 2016 until June 2017.
+Through this process, the department identified that Terrain and NQ Dry Tropics natural resource management (NRM) groups are in the best position to coordinate design of the Wet Tropics and Burdekin MIP, respectively from December 2016 until June 2017.
 Both NRM groups have identified an extensive consortium of partners to support in designing the MIPs, including industry groups, science institutions, and non-government organisations.
-Terrain NRM, NQ Dry Tropics and their partners will host a series of workshops with local producers, stakeholders and communities from early 2017 to start MIP design.
+Terrain NRM, NQ Dry Tropics and their partners have been hosting a series of workshops with local producers, stakeholders and communities from early 2017 to start MIP design.
 Project design is due to Queensland Government in mid-2017 for consideration.